 States are configuration templates.
 They allow you to describe what each of your systems should look like, including the applications and services that are installed and running.

-States are written, and then applied to the target systems.
+States are applied to the target client.
 This automates the process of bringing a large number of systems into a known state, and then maintaining them.